Agricultural IPM Grant Opportunities

 - AFRI Water for Food Production Systems Challenge Area

 USDA NIFA.
-This program focuses on multidisciplinary systems approaches, which integrate new technologies and strategic management that solve water availability and quality challenges in food production systems.
+Focuses on multidisciplinary systems approaches, which integrate new technologies and strategic management that solve water availability and quality challenges in food production systems.
 Total funding: $34 million.
 Letter of intent due: May 17, 2017.
-Application due: Aug 2, 2017.
+Application due: Aug.
+2, 2017.

 - Alcoa Foundation Grants

 Alcoa, Inc. Invests in meaningful and systemic improvements in environmental sustainability by supporting research, dialogue, standards, and actions.

 - November 8, 2017

 USDA NIFA.
 Supports the generation of new information that will assist federal regulatory agencies in making science-based decisions about the effects of introducing into the environment genetically engineered organisms.
 Total funding: ~$3.5 million.
 Deadline: Feb.
 22, 2018.

 USDA NIFA.
 Supports research to combat citrus diseases and pests, and the dissemination and commercialization of relevant information, techniques, and technologies.
 Total funding: $21.7 million.
 Deadline: June 29, 2018.

 USDA NRCS.
 Encourages producers to address resource concerns by undertaking additional conservation activities and improving, maintaining, and managing existing conservation activities.
 Deadline: ongoing.

 USDA NIFA.
 Addresses high priority issues related to pests and their management by supporting projects that will ensure food security and respond effectively to other major societal pest management challenges with comprehensive IPM approaches that are economically viable, ecologically prudent, and safe for human health.
 Total funding: ~$8.1 million.
 Deadline: May 8, 2018.